Neri Oxman: Organic and natural fabrication

-A number of Oxman's works have involved fabrication by animals or by natural processes.

 The Silk Pavilion, an installation designed in 2013, was noted for its fabrication method as much as its final form.
 It was woven by 6,500 free-ranging silkworms on a nylon-frame dome.
 Experiments with the silkworms identified how they would respond to different surfaces, and what would encourage them to spin onto an existing structure rather than spinning a cocoon.
 The frame of a large polyhedral dome was loosely woven by a robotic arm out of thin nylon threads, and suspended in an open room.
 The dome was designed with gaps where it would be warmest.
 Silkworms were released onto the frame in waves, where they added layers of silk before being removed.
 This involved engineering, sericulture, and modeling sun in the room.
 The resulting pavilion was hung so that people could stand inside it.
 This was reprised in 2020 for Silk Pavilion II, installed as part of the Oxman exhibition at MoMA.

 The Synthetic Apiary, a room-sized installation built in 2015, studied the behavior of bees in an indoor environment, including how they built hives in and around different structures.
 This was developed in collaboration with a beekeeping company, as a way of testing possible responses to colony loss, and exploring how biological niches could be integrated into buildings.

 Wearables

 In 2012, Oxman printed a set of body-sized wearables, Imaginary Beings, inspired by legendary creatures.
-She also collaborated with van Herpen and materials engineer Craig Carter on Anthozoa, a cape and skirt evocative of marine life.
+She also collaborated with van Herpen and materials scientist W. Craig Carter on Anthozoa, a cape and skirt evocative of marine life.

 In 2015, she designed the Wanderers collection, inspired by interplanetary exploration, in collaboration with Christoph Bader and Dominik Kolb.
 The collection included the Living Mushtari chestpiece, a model digestive tract filled containing a colony of microorganisms that could sustain life in harsh environments.
+The collection was described by Andrew Bolton as "defined by neither time nor place".

 In 2016, she produced Rottlace, a 3D-printed mask for Björk, based on a 3D scan of the performer's face.
 Björk wore it in the world's first 360° virtual reality livestream.
 Oxman also developed Lazarus, a project designed to capture the wearer's last breath, and began work on Vespers, a collection of 15 death masks.
 The masks were divided into past, present, and future, and embedded with minerals and bacteria.